 You CAN eat some cheese in a healthy diet.
 The key factors to look at are the amount of saturated fat and cholesterol.
-When you do this, you’ll see that not all cheese is the the same!
-Also, it’s important to know that it’s not true that we have to avoid all fat…there is such a thing as HEALTHY fat!
+When you do this, you’ll see that not all cheese is treated equal!
+(It’s also important to understand that we don’t have to avoid all fat…there is such a thing as HEALTHY fat!)

 Worst Cheeses for Your Health

 First of all, let’s be clear—processed “cheese”, of those rubbery plastic-wrapped slices of “American” and “Swiss,” are NOT cheese.

 As a coach, I advocate staying entirely away from all processed foods, choosing instead to eat primarily single ingredient whole foods that are nutrient dense and quality nutritional supplements, like Shakeology and Performance.

 Now, let’s look at the six worst cheeses for your health:

 - Cream cheese (5.7g/oz saturated fat; 29mg/oz cholesterol)